loganfin/rtos-motor-pixel/README.md

 ## Building

-This program depends on the pico-sdk and the FreeRTOS-Kernel
+This program depends on Pico_WS2812, pico-sdk and FreeRTOS-Kernel.

 1. Clone the repository: